AstroTheRabbit/Multiplayer-SFS/README.md

-A multiplayer mod for the game Spaceflight Simulator.
+A (WIP) multiplayer mod for the game Spaceflight Simulator.